grscheller/neovim-notes/VimFactoids.md

-Neovim requires an external program, such as xsel for Unix, so that the `"*` and `"+` registers interact with the primary and secondry clipboard buffers.
-Depending on how it was compiled, Vim could natively do this.
+Neovim requires an external program, such as xsel for Unix, so that the `"*` and `"+` registers interact with the primary and secondary clipboard buffers.
+Depending on how it was compiled, Vim can natively do this.

 ## Configuring wildmenu